Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: The big picture: getting the right context

-From a biological perspective ( \cite{campbell1974evolutionary}) the function of learning as a reduction of uncertainty is to ensure the survival or \textit{fitness} of a specific organism, by enabling it to choose the most adequate set of possible actions for any given situation, while effectively avoiding the risks of blindly trying out an action that could prove to be fatal.
-The process of uncertainty reduction in a dynamic variable environment provides a constant goal-directed drive for evolutionary behaviour.
+From a biological perspective~\cite{campbell1974evolutionary} the function of learning as a reduction of uncertainty is to ensure the survival of a specific organism, its \textit{fitness} to the environment.
+This enables it to choose the most adequate set of possible actions for any given situation, while effectively avoiding the risks of blindly trying out an action that could be fatal.
+The process of uncertainty reduction in a dynamic environment provides a constant goal-directed drive for evolutionary behaviour.

-The early cybernetic work of \cite{ashby1961introduction,conant1970every} views goal of survival in a dynamic environment strictly as a control problem, in which the control is exerted by compensating for dynamic perturbations that make the system deviate from its goal: maintaining or increasing its fitness.
+The early cybernetic work of \cite{ashby1961introduction,conant1970every} views the goal of survival in a dynamic environment strictly as a control problem, in which the control is exerted by compensating for dynamic perturbations that make the system deviate from its goal: maintaining or increasing its fitness.

 If we consider survival as a primary evolutionary goal, mediated by the agent's ability to adapt to a constantly changing environment as a strict Ashby's type control problem, we could be bound to Ashby's Law of Requisite Variety (\cite{conant1970every}): For an organism to converge to an optimal evolutionary goal or complete control, in Ashby's view the variety of compensatory actions that its control system is capable to execute must be able to cope with the perturbations that might occur in its environment.